Terms and conditions

 City University, Cambodia, was founded in 2005.
 It is accredited by the Sub-Decree of the Royal Government of Cambodia of 1 November 2006 and supervised by the Accreditation Committee of Cambodia under the regulations of the Ministry of Education.
 It is listed in the International Association of Universities International Handbook of Universities.

-The credentials awarded by the Universidad Panamericana, Costa Rica, the Universidad Empresarial de Costa Rica (UNEM) and City University, Cambodia, are not, and are not intended to be the equivalent of, United States, United Kingdom or European Union qualifications.
+The credentials awarded by the Universidad Panamericana, Costa Rica (UPA), the Universidad Empresarial de Costa Rica (UNEM), City University, Cambodia, and the Universidad San Juan de la Cruz (USJDLC) are not, and are not intended to be the equivalent of, United States, United Kingdom or European Union qualifications.
 The applicant further undertakes that he or she will not use any qualification awarded by these Universities in such a way as to create a misleading or incorrect impression that it is a United States, United Kingdom or European Union qualification, or the incorrect impression that the holder is medically qualified or of similar standing.

 Services provided by us